TRANSPORTATION PROSPECT COURSES

 PREREQUISITES: Nominees must be assigned to an activity with responsibility for maintenance, repair, and improvements of installation facilities (e.g., Army facilities engineer, Air Force base civil engineer) or Corps of Engineers field operations and maintenance activities.
 This course is designed for maintenance personnel and interested technical staff.

-Course #115: PAVEMENT EVALUATION AND DESIGN
+COURSE #115: PAVEMENT EVALUATION AND DESIGN

 PURPOSE: This course teaches method and techniques for the evaluation and design of flexible, rigid, and unsurfaced pavements.